- Categories:Yoga Postures|

 Most people assume that the core is what is most important in lifting up in order to jump back, whether it is lifting from the floor or here when doing a sun salutation.
 The truth is, it IS important to have a relationship with your core and for your core to be reasonably strong.
 However, remember that it isn’t technically your core that is lifting your hips in the air.
 After all, your core doesn’t lift itself.
 It does stabilize itself though.

 It’s really about your core being stable enough so that the muscles that move the core area (pelvis basically) of the body are able to manage and control the core as it goes up in the air and then over the hands and shoulders.
-It’s certainly a good place to focus on and it’s related to the psoas, bandhas, and a deeper connection to movement.
+It’s certainly a good place to focus on and it’s related to the psoas muscle, bandhas, and a deeper connection to movement.

 However, it’s almost pointless to have developed this “core” relationship if you don’t simultaneously have a relationship with the “core” of the upper body that will support this.